-Organic Ocean is partnering with not-for-profit Goodly Foods Society with our Neighbours helping Neighbours initiative.
-What does this mean?
-100 % of the sales dollars from these soups will be returned to Goodly Foods to support their amazing work.
+Organic Ocean is partnering with not-for-profit Goodly Foods Society and 100% of the sales dollars from these soups will be returned to Goodly Foods to support their amazing work.

 *This recipe calls for Organic Ocean Lingcod and Goodly Foods Hearty Tomato Soup!

 100 % plant-based soups were developed by celebrated Vancouver Chef, Karen Barnaby.
-Visit our catalog tab to buy and learn more about these amazing products!
+Visit our SHOP SEAFOOD tab to buy and learn more about these amazing products!

 Ling Cod with Puttanesca Sauce

 A great sauce that goes well with any fish and made from ingredients you probably have in your fridge.
 Prawns or scallops can be cooked directly in the sauce.
 Feel free to change up the olives, depending on what you have.
 There is a generous amount of sauce, so if you don’t mind a little less per serving it can serve four.

 1 x 500 mL container Goodly Hearty Tomato Soup, thawed

 1 Tbsp (15 mL) extra-virgin olive oil